psegre/fphd/README.md

 <br />

-Git repository for the [_Introduction to FPGA Programming Using Xilinx Vivado and VHDL_](https://www.phdphysics.unito.it/do/corsi.pl/Show?_id=4uun) (4 CFU)
+Git repository for the [_Introduction to FPGA Programming Using Xilinx Vivado and VHDL_](https://www.phdphysics.unito.it/do/corsi.pl/Show?_id=4uun)
-PhD course at University of Torino, Physics Department.
+(16 hours, 4 CFU) PhD course at University of Torino, Physics Department.

 <br />